 For Kim Novak, the heart of the union is its members.
 She is a passionate advocate for social justice who draws upon her experience as a Safeway clerk in fighting for what’s right for members.
 Although she once considered a future in the legal profession, Kim’s job as a summer student for UFCW 1518 showed her the power of organized labour to make a real difference in workers’ lives.

 After graduating with a degree in history from the University of British Columbia in 2007, Kim worked at the union in various positions, including communication representative, union representative, director and Secretary-Treasurer.
 She was unanimously elected President by the Executive Board in 2019.
 Kim is committed to bringing about positive change on issues that matter to members through education, engagement and empowerment.
 Her long term goal is to continue building member power in the workplace and for UFCW 1518 to become a leader in human rights and equity, fighting for fairness one member at a time.

 Executive Board Members

-UFCW 1518 believes that by being a member-led and democratic union we are stronger in standing together in our fight for fairness.
+UFCW 1518 believes that by being a member-driven and democratic union we are stronger in standing together in our fight for fairness.
 Our Executive Board consists of rank and file members from across the province, elected by our membership.